ronceray/StochasticForceInference/README.md

 # StochasticForceInference

+---
+The current version is badly outdated.
+We are in the process of deploying a new version (available upon email request, coming soon on GitHub).
+---

 StochasticForceInference is a package aimed at reconstructing spatially variable force, diffusion and current fields and computing entropy production in Brownian processes.
 It implements the method